-Sri Lankan food is known for it’s unique taste, colourful curries and lavish meals, made up of a minimum of four curries accompanied by rice.
-Vegetarian Sri Lankan food is a celebration of fresh fruit and vegetables such as beans, okra, pumpkin, bitter melon, carrots, potatoes, cabbages and beetroot as well as legumes such as dhal and chickpeas.
-No meal would be complete without a side of coconut sambol (pol sambol) or garden fresh greens, either sautéd with grated coconut or simply served fresh with a dash of lime.
+Learn authentic Sri Lankan cuisine from the experts at Monsoon Harvest.
+Sri Lankan food is known for its unique taste, colourful curries and lavish meals, made up of a minimum of three curries accompanied by rice.
+This class is a celebration of fresh fruit and vegetables such as beans, okra, pumpkin, bitter melon, carrots, potatoes, cabbages and beetroot as well as legumes such as dhal and chickpeas.
+No meal would be complete without a side of coconut sambol (pol sambol) or garden fresh greens, either sautéd with freshly grated coconut or directly served raw with a dash of lime.
 Learn all these delicious dishes and more in this class taught by a Sri Lankan food expert.
-Vegan friendly options available.

 What you will learn